Overview of Computer System

 Characteristics of the Computer

-8. Electronic in nature: The computer is made from electrical components like transistors, integrated circuits (ICs), Microprocessor, capacitors, resistors, and diodes, and hence, require electricity to function
+8. Electronic in Nature: Computers are built from electronic components like transistors, integrated circuits (ICs), microprocessors, capacitors, and resistors, which require electricity to function.

-9. Interactive: The computer consists of a user interface that allows users to enter data and instructions (commands) into the computer and also get feedback from it.
+9. Interactive: Computers provide a user interface that allows users to interact with them by inputting data and commands, and receiving feedback or results.

 Limitations of a Computer

-1. The computer can’t do anything unless they are the first program to perform a specific task.
+1. No Intelligence (IQ=0): Computers cannot do anything unless they are explicitly programmed to perform a specific task.
+They lack their own intelligence or common sense.

 Classification According to Purpose